ymoondhra/Small-Personal-Projects/README.md

 This is a collection of small coding projects I brainstormed and created myself for fun.

 ## Alphabetizer (Back-End) ##
 This C++ program takes in a .txt file of names and returns a new .txt file of sorted names.
 I made the Node class a template class so that it could be expanded to other applications that require a binary search tree data structure.
 For example, the same node class could be used to store the names of products in a store.

+## Bool (Front-End) ##
+Bool is a mobile application which helps you plan and organize any sized event with any number of friends.
+This project demonstrates the front-end for the first few screens for the application.

 #### Inconveniences: ####
 * All names on the inputted file must each be exactly two words <br />